scrabbletank/farhome-rules/rulesdoc.md

 Many attacks and spells deal wounds and wound dice to their targets.
 When an attack says it deals wound dice you roll the dice, dealing damage based on how many wounds you rolled.
 For example, a spell that deals 1 wound and 2 wound dice in damage will 1 wound of damage, adding the result of the 2 wound dice to the target.

 #### Hero Dice
 Hero dice are special dice players can add to any roll.
 You gain a number of them at the start of your adventure and once spent are not replenished.
-You can add at most 1 Hero die to any roll, except wound rolls.
-You may choose to add a Hero dice after you have rolled.
+You can add at most 1 hero die to any roll, except wound rolls.
+You may choose to add a hero dice after you have rolled.
 Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.

-Your GM may reward you with extra Hero dice, but Hero dice are usually only given at the start of each adventure.
+Your GM may reward you with extra hero dice, but hero dice are usually only given at the start of each adventure.

 #### Skill Challenge
-Skill Challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
+Skill challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
 Each skill has its own proficiency and uses one of your attributes to determine dice.
 For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
 Both athletics and acrobatics have their own proficiencies as well.

 The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
 For skill challenges the character is always considered the 'attacker', with a tie or ending with 0 total successes counting as a fail.